AmmarKamran/SmartToDos.io/README.md

 ## See it in Actionable Gif's
 Add a Todo

-Check Something Off & Delete

 See Your Progress

+Check Something Off & Delete - And Start a Brand New Todo List from a Standardized Template

 Upcoming Features